Massamba505/Massamba505/README.md

 👋 Hey there!
-I'm Massamba, a dedicated final year computer science student with a passion for technology and its endless possibilities.
+I'm Massamba, a dedicated final year computer science student at the University of the Witwatersrand with a passion for technology and its endless possibilities.

 🎓 Currently pursuing my Bachelor's degree in Computer Science, I'm deeply engaged in exploring the fundamental principles of algorithms, data structures, and software engineering.